How to Run a Competitor Analysis to Smash Your Competition

 SEO/Keyword Analysis Tools

-- Spyfu – This tool has a striking feature to show the keywords for which your competitors are ranking and for how much they are overlapping.
+● Spyfu – This tool has a striking feature to show the keywords for which your competitors are ranking and how much they overlap.

-- SEMRush – A versatile tool which performs a competitive research, keyword research, site audit and backlink analysis.
+● SEMRush – A versatile tool which performs competitive research, keyword research, site audit and backlink analysis.

 Here, links will be active within 90 days and the free account is only valid for detailed info, but you need to invest money for the specific services, for the full range of SEO tools.

-It has the purpose to take out new and lost links with the competitor’s new links and you will be emailed weekly charges of the domain changes after setup of your account.
+It has the purpose to take out new and lost links with the competitor’s new links, and they will email you weekly charges of the domain changes after setup of your account.

 Content Discovery Tools

-- Feedly – This tool enables the customization of the sites that you are following and it lets you keep updated content in a hassle-free manner.
+● Feedly – This tool enables the customisation of the sites you are following, and it lets you keep updated content in a hassle-free manner.

-You have the option to segment by clients, competitors and basic industry trends.
+You have the option to segment by clients, competitors and fundamental industry trends.

-It also possesses a browser extension to quickly add the websites to your feed.
+It also possesses a browser extension to add the websites to your feed quickly.

 It can be further refined, with content types, publishing date and social site sharing.

 ● Whatsmyserp – It gives you an idea about where your content has been positioned in SERP ranking.
 As per the recent trend, now the search results are personalised by country, locality, and recent search history.